ericmuench/ericmuench/README.md

     - JavaScript
     - Dart
     - HTML
+    ...

-    --> I'm always excited to learn new Languages and Frameworks :smile:
+    And of course i am always excited to learn new Languages and Frameworks! :smile:
 - :star: I most like developing Mobile Applications for Android with Kotlin